Union-wide

 HS2.3.1 EDI

 Maintaining good water quality is essential for preserving the ecological, recreational, and industrial functions of our water resources.
-This quality is mainly controlled by the catchment properties and hydro-meteorological conditions, with land use and climate change significantly altering the quantities and dynamics of particulate and solute concentrations at the catchment outlet.
-To address these influences, water quality is typically monitored and assessed at the catchment scale.
+Water quality is mainly controlled by the catchment properties and hydro-meteorological conditions, with land use and climate change significantly altering the quantities and dynamics of particulate and solute concentrations at the outlet of catchments worldwide.
+This is especially true for agricultural catchments exposed to fertilization and increased erosion.
+However, catchments with other land use types are also prone to (negative) changes in water quality, for example, due to wastewater and road salt from urban areas or brownification in boreal forests.
+To address these diverse influences, water quality is typically monitored and assessed at the catchment scale.
 However, effective measures to prevent or reduce water quality deterioration are still hindered by our limited understanding of the underlying processes and causal relationships resulting from the complex interplay of hydrological, biogeochemical, and temporal factors.

-This session brings together contributions focused on analyzing or modeling solute and particulate export dynamics at the catchment scale with those focused on the development of mitigation measures or other solutions to enhance or protect water quality.
+This session brings together contributions focused on analyzing or modelling solute and particulate export dynamics at the catchment scale with those focused on innovative monitoring techniques and the development of mitigation measures or other solutions to enhance or protect water quality.

 Solicited authors: